 Carlo has performed a variety of roles such as estimator, procurement manager, commercial manager and contract administrator.
 This breadth of experience has given Carlo a keen eye to analyse construction projects and establish entitlement.
 Carlo has a detailed understanding of the use and administration of all major standard form contracts and has provided guidance at all stages of construction projects.

-Carlo has played a key role in the settlement of a variety of disputes without the need of formal proceedings, by preparing robust forensic analyses and supporting documentation for use in negotiation.
-He has also acted as party representative in a number of successful adjudication and mediation proceedings, acting for both the referring and responding parties.
+Carlo has played a key role in the settlement of a variety of disputes without the need of formal proceedings, by preparing robust forensic analyses and supporting documentation for both delay and quantum matters.
+This has led to the successful negotiated settlement of disputes where Carlo has provided input during the negotiation and the settlement agreement.
+On occasions where Carlo has been appointed in the later stages of a project or when a dispute cannot be resolved amicably, Carlo has acted as party representative in a number of successful adjudication and mediation proceedings acting for both the referring and responding parties.

-Colin is an experienced Quantity Surveyor and project manager with extensive experience in the management of projects and settlement of major construction disputes.
+Colin is an experienced Quantity Surveyor and Project Manager with extensive experience in the management of projects and settlement of major construction disputes.

 During his career, Colin has worked within contracting, consultancy and client organisations.
 This has provided him with broad experience and understanding of the issues affecting the successful delivery of construction projects for many different types of organisation.